nivetha-nagaratnam/Hangman-Project-One/README.md

 ## **Next Steps**

-Some next steps for this game would be adding animations.
+Some next steps for this game would be adding animations and making a mobile version.
 I would add animations to show when a player wins or loses.
 I would also try to animate the process of losing lives in the game.